efrencav/unit-4-game/README.md

 v1.0 \
 Orig.
 Deployment - September 15, 2018

-The Crystal Collector Game
+# User Guide

-Instructions
+- By clicking on a crystal you will add a specific amount of points to your total score.
-By clicking on a crystal you will add a specific amount of points to your total score.
+- You win the game by matching your total score to the random number.

-You win the game by matching your total score to the random number.
+- You lose the game if your total score goes above the random number.

-You lose the game if your total score goes above the random number.
+- Each time the game starts, the game will change the values of each crystal.

-Each time the game starts, the game will change the values of each crystal.
+- Enjoy!